Kickstartai-product/dailytide-community-edition/frontend/README.md

 ## Environment Variables 🔑

 The project requires specific environment variables to run.
 An example file, `.env.example`, is provided as a template.
 You will need to add your own credentials and API keys to make the application fully functional.
+Attention to the `.env` naming in NextJS.

 ## Configurations ⚙️